usnistgov/SpectrumBrowser/devel/README.md

 Browse the data

-   point your browser at http://localhost:8000
+   point your browser at http://localhost:8000/spectrumbrowser

 <h3> Stopping the system</h3>

 To stop the database

-   sh stop-db.sh
+   sh scripts/stop-db.sh

 To stop flask

-   sh stop-gunicorn.sh
+   sh scripts/stop-gunicorn.sh